tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step1.md

 `kubectl get pods`{{execute}}

-Notice that there are no pods running ("No resources found.").
+The `No resources found.` message means that there are no pods running.

-Lets start one by deploying a new NGiNX container.
+Lets start a pod by deploying a new NGiNX container using the **run** command.

-Lets run an simple NGinx server.
-With Kubernetes, we run and expose an nginx **deployment** using the **run** command.

 `kubectl run --image=nginx nginx-app --port=81`{{execute}}